 The Bottom Line

-As seen, the causes of a crackling feeling upon touching a dog's skin may be various, and it's best to be safe than sorry and see the vet.
-"The crackling could just be air trapped under the skin from a puncture wound but we also have to worry about some type of damage to the lungs which could be life threatening" claimsDr.
-Jenn.
+As seen, the causes of a crackling feeling upon touching a dog's skin may be various, and it's best to be safer rather than sorry and see the vet.
+"The crackling could just be air trapped under the skin from a puncture wound but we also have to worry about some type of damage to the lungs which could be life-threatening," claims Dr. Jenn.

-Generally, in the case of a puncture wound the air bubbles can be removed by the vet using a syringe if they are painful to the dog, but according to Vet Info, in many cases when the quantity of air is minimal, it dissipates naturally within a few days.
+Generally, in the case of a puncture wound the air bubbles can be removed by the vet using a syringe if the air bubbles are painful to the dog, but according to Vet Info, in many cases when the quantity of air is minimal, it dissipates naturally within a few days.
 Of course, other more serious causes of air trapped under the dog's skin require appropriate, speedy intervention.